amit9oct/amit9oct.github.io/_posts/2023-10-09-AutomaticTheoremProvingAndLanguageAgents.md

 queries or amount of time needed by a proof attempt.

 ![CoPraEvaluation](/assets/img/2023-10-09-AutomaticTheoremProvingAndLanguageAgents/miniF2F_pass_k_inference.png)
 > The figure shows, comparison between ReProver and our approach on miniF2F dataset.
-The figure shows the number of proofs solved by CoPrA and ReProver as a function of the number of inference steps.
+It shows the number of proofs solved by CoPrA and ReProver as a function of the number of inference steps.
 CoPrA proves a lot more theorems in just 60 inference steps.

 ![CoPraEvaluation](/assets/img/2023-10-09-AutomaticTheoremProvingAndLanguageAgents/compcert_pass_k_inferences.png)
 > The figure shows, comparison between Proverbot9001 and our approach on CompCert dataset.
-The figure shows the number of proofs solved by CoPrA and Proverbot9001 as a function of the number of inference steps.
+It shows the number of proofs solved by CoPrA and Proverbot9001 as a function of the number of inference steps.
 CoPrA proves a lot more theorems in just 60 inference steps.

-The tables below show a detailed comparison of our approach with ReProver and Proverbot9001.
+The tables below shows a detailed comparison of our approach with ReProver and Proverbot9001.

 ![CoPraEvaluation](/assets/img/2023-10-09-AutomaticTheoremProvingAndLanguageAgents/table1_pass@k_inferences.png)